 Another very useful metric – Cash on Cash

-You shouldn’t just rely on return on investment when assessing potential investments.
+You shouldn’t just rely on return on investment when assessing potential vacation rental investments.
 I like to use many when I’m appraising deals and one of my favorites is cash on cash.

 This is especially useful as it gives you your actual return on the cash you have invested, and is a great metric to use if you are using a mortgage to buy or refinance the property.